Ashwagandha – The winter cherry from Ayurveda

 In an 8-week study, sleep parameters improved significantly in subjects taking ashwagandha.
 Improved rest was measured in both healthy subjects and those with pre-existing sleep problems.

-In study participants who had pre-existing insomnia, both sleep quality and related mental alertness were significantly increased [17].
+In study participants who had pre-existing insomnia, significantly improved sleep quality was found and mental alertness was significantly increased [18].

-Ashwagandhahas long been used in traditional Ayurvedic medicine to improve memory and cognitive abilities.
+Ayurvedic Medicine has long used Ashwagandha to improve memory and cognitive abilities.
 Since a decline in cognitive abilities is often associated with the aging process, a pilot study investigated the influence of Ashwagandha.

 At the end of the study, the ashwagandha test group showed significant improvement in both immediate and general memory.
 In addition, improvement in mental functions, sustained attention, and information processing speed were also measured [18].